 Sandy GriffithsSandy Griffiths was a teacher in his chosen profession and also a Welsh football referee.
 It was in the latter vocation that he became notable as the first Welshman to referee an International fixture at Wembley, the first from his country to referee an F A Cup Final, and the only Welshman to appear in a World Cup Final.

 Benjamin Mervyn (Sandy) Griffiths was born on 17 January 1909 at 4 Lancaster Street, Blaina, Monmouthshire, the son of Llewellyn and Blodwin May Griffiths.
-The family moved on to both Aberbeeg, Monmouthshire, and Newport, Monmouthshire, prior to young Griffiths taking up a teaching post in Devon.
+The family moved on to Aberbeeg where Griffiths attended both Bryngwyn and Abertillery Grammar Schools.
+Prior to young Griffiths taking up a teaching post in Devon, the family lived at Newport, Monmouthshire.

 Griffiths returned to Newport in 1934 and began refereeing in the local Newport District Leagues.
 Within 5 seasons he was appointed to the Football League list as a linesman and after the war commenced his rise to the top of his profession.